Category Descriptions

 • Student Life – Scenes of campus life, student activities, etc. Strong student life photos communicate emotion and take the viewer to the moment when the image was captured.

-• Sports – Images of any sport, including individual and team sports.
+• Sports (Action) – Images of any sport, including individual and team sports.
 Not limited to sports associated with your school.
-Strong sports images tell the story of the game or competition, capture peak action, or communicate emotion from those participating in the event.
+Strong sports images tell the story of the game or competition, capture peak action.

 • Portrait (Formal) – A posed photograph of a person or group that makes good and creative use of the photographic process.
-A strong formal portrait will communicate something about the subject to the viewer through such things as pose, expression, use of light (both studio and on location), etc.
+A strong formal portrait will communicate something about the subject to the viewer through such things as pose, expression, use of light.
+Studio or on location, but the emphasis should be on the subject more than the environment.